 4) There’s A Lot Involved Outside The App Too.

 In addition to building the app itself, you’ll need to spend just as much – if not more – time on everything else leading up to it.
 For example:

 - Testing sites,

 Lesson: Devote a whole bunch of time (at least as much time as development) for the marketing & setup side of the App.

 Thank you for keeping up to date with our Shopify Insider Blog @ Blackbelt Commerce.
 Please make sure to check out our services.
-We also have some top blog recommendations for you to check out; How To Back Up Your Shopify Store and Wholesale Shopify Setup Service.
+We also have some top blog recommendations for you to check out; How To Back Up Your Shopify Store, best designs practices for an e-commerce store, which social media network is good for your brand?, and Wholesale Shopify Setup Service.
 Keep a lookout for new blog posts.

 Do you have any questions?
 Please let us know in the comments below and we will get back to you as soon as possible.

 Take what we've learned and use it to your advantage.